Takeaways

 - Decrease the risk of postpartum depression

 The American Pregnancy Association recommends that pregnant women get at least 300 mg of combined EPA and DHA daily.
 This can be obtained from low-mercury fish or supplements.
-Always consult a healthcare provider before starting any supplements during pregnancy11.
+Always consult a healthcare provider before starting any supplements during pregnancy.[49]

 Childhood and Adolescence